-The Graduate Program of the Department of Pharmaceutical Outcomes & Policy offers an online M.S. degree for working professionals to advance their careers in one of four specialized track areas.
+The Graduate Program of the Department of Pharmaceutical Outcomes & Policy offers an online M.S. degree for working professionals to advance their careers in one of five specialized track areas.
 Students can pursue the degree one course at a time, allowing for maximum flexibility.

 The online master’s degree is a non-thesis, 31 to 32-credit program*.
 Live class sessions are held on weekends and after hours (eastern time), generally twice per week, and classes are roughly 7-weeks in duration.